Communities and Impact

 The Kongo Community Development Widows’ Association manufactures the shea butter we sell at Mondo.
-Every woman in the Kongo village can make shea butter, but with development assistance from Mondo and the Republic of Estonia, a shea butter manufacturing centre was established there, enabling them to produce and package large amounts for export.
+Every woman in the Kongo village knows how to make shea butter.
+Thanks to development assistance from Mondo and the Republic of Estonia, a shea butter manufacturing centre was established in the village, enabling the women to produce and package large amounts of shea butter for export.
 Currently, there are around a hundred active women in the Association.

 The Yen Pang Basket Weavers Association was established in Kongo in 2014, when Mondo offered the women of the village an opportunity to learn basket weaving.
 The Association, which started with just eight members under a mango tree, has now doubled in size.
 With Mondo’s help, the women have a small facility to come together and weave baskets.
 In 2015, they sent 350 baskets to Estonia.
-Around half of the weavers are widowed women, whose position in the society is low, and the majority of them are illiterate.
-In the fall of 2014, Triin Kordemets went to Kongo as a volunteer designer for Mondo.
-A year later, Anne-Liis Leht visited the village with the same purpose, and the baskets we sell are born out of their cooperation with the local artisans.
+Around half of the weavers are widowed women, whose position in the society is low, and the majority of them have not been able to access basic literacy education.
+In the fall of 2014, Triin Kordemets went to Congo as a volunteer designer for Mondo.
+A year later, Anne-Liis Leht visited the village with the same purpose, and the baskets we sell are the fruit out of the cooperation of volunteers and local artisans.

 Some of the sewn goods sold by Mondo are made in Kongo.
 Sewing is, in fact, one of the few small business initiatives the women of the village engage.
 The village centre is full of ateliers, where the locals have their formal clothes made.
 Georgina, Constance, Lariba, and Pufaba are the seamstresses that Mondo buys its sewn goods from.
-In addition, four young girls who have dropped out of middle school due to pregnancy at a young age, or because of family poverty, are Georgina’s apprentices with Mondo’s help.
+In addition, Mondo supports Georgina’s four apprentices, local young girls who have discontinued middle school either because of maternity at a young age or due to low income.